LadnerLab/C-KmerOligo/README.md

 ```
 xcode-select --install
 ```
 from the command line, or through Xcode itself.
-Once you have thse installed, follow the instructions for Linux.
+Once you have these installed, follow the instructions for Linux.
 #### Linux
 ```